-The best known among these is arguably Buen Retiro Park at the edge of the city centre.
+The best known among these green spaces is arguably Buen Retiro Park at the edge of the city centre.
 It used to be a royal garden in the 17th century and first opened to the public in 1800.
 Now, residents can be seen jogging and having picnics around the large artificial lake.

 Active expats will be able to join one of the local sports clubs in Madrid, go running in one of its many parks or conquer the hiking trails just outside the city.
 Cycling is one of the great activities, as the city has many cycling trails expats can enjoy alone or with family.
 The new park alongside the Rio Manzanares is also a popular outdoor place.